Admission Requirements for All Students

-Official transcripts and test scores are sent directly from the issuing institution or evaluation agency in a sealed envelope or electronically.
+Official transcripts and test scores are those which are sent directly from the issuing institution or evaluation agency in a sealed envelope or electronically.
 If a transcript indicates that classes are in progress, the transcript will be deemed incomplete.
-Once the classes have been completed, another official transcript will need to be provided.
+Once the classes have been completed, a final official transcript must be provided.

-If any prior graduate coursework has been completed, even if it is unrelated to the major being pursued at ULM, these transcripts will be reviewed.
-Applicants will need to be eligible for readmission at that college or university and must have no grades lower than a C in any graduate coursework completed at that institution.
+Graduate Transcripts: All prior graduate coursework that has been completed, even if unrelated to the major being pursued at ULM, will be reviewed.
+Applicants must be eligible for readmission at that college or university and must have earned no grades lower than a C on any graduate coursework in the last 7 years.

-Official documentation may be sent by mail to:
+Documents may be sent electronically to gradschooldocs@ulm.edu. or official documentation may be sent by regular mail to:

 University of Louisiana at Monroe